attack68/rateslib/docs/source/i_guide.rst

    irs.cashflows(usd_curve)

-But this is only the the most basic functionality *rateslib* offers.
-Many other features will be explained in subsequent sections.

 If instead of this trivial, minimalist example you would like to see a real world example :ref:`replicating a Bloomberg SWPM function SOFR curve<cook-swpm-doc>` please click the link.